ShanGlor/CtrlFreakTX8-and-RX8/README.md

-# CtrlFreak Tx and FC/Rx
+# CtrlFreak Tx8 and FC/Rx
-CtrlFreak Tx - Tested with Uno, Nano, Duemilanove, and Mega.
+CtrlFreak Tx8 - Tested with Uno, Nano, Duemilanove, and Mega.
 (Will also work on 16Mhz promini)

-Default 6 channels to match the receiver.
-Uncomment lines to make it 10 channels.
+Default 8 channels to match the receiver.

-Check the Tx code for pinout to NRF24l01, thumbsticks and pots.
+Check the Tx sketch for pinout to NRF24l01, thumbsticks and pots.

 CtrlFreak FC/Rx -  Tested with 16MHz Nano, Uno and Duemilanove.
-Nano is preferred because of its size, weight and the 3.3v output to supply the NRF24l01 and the sensors.
+Nano is preferred because of its size and the 3.3v output to supply the NRF24l01 and the sensors.
 Mega not yet supported.

 Upload the CtrlFreak6-QuadX-MPU6050-Nano Hex file via XLoader.